darylnak/SEE-Lab/README.md

 ## In-Progress

-  * Implement graph of MMD with respect to seizure and non-seizure over time.
+  * Implement graph of MMD with respect to seizure and non-seizure over time
-  * Optimize MMD calculation.
+  * Optimize MMD calculation
-  * Implement additional kernel functions.
+  * Implement additional kernel functions
-  * ~~Compute true negtive and true positive for MMD between subject readings and seizure and non-seizure data.~~
+  * ~~Compute true negtive and true positive for MMD between subject readings and seizure and non-seizure data~~